devent/bootkube/Manual_Installation_Bootkube.md

 * curl -O https://storage.googleapis.com/kubernetes-release/release/v1.5.2/bin/linux/amd64/kubectl
 * chmod +x kubectl

+Distribute your ssh key to all nodes, such that you can copy files from and to nodes.

 ## Configure etcd on all three nodes

 The following instructions need to be performed on all three nodes: